Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Average log-density ratio for shape-constrained densities

 \begin{lemma} If $f_0 \in \mathcal{F}_k$, then $\hat{f}_{n,k}(0+) \leq k Z^{-1}_1$.
 If $f_0$ is also bounded from above, then $\hat{f}_{n,k}(0+) = O_p(1)$. \end{lemma}

-\begin{remark} In \cite{Balabdaoui2011grenander}, the authors studied the limit theory for the Grenander estimator of a $1$-monotone density near zero.
-In particular, they consider the situation when the true density is unbounded at zero and established the rate at which $\hat{f}_n(0+)$ diverges to infinity under some regularity conditions.
-For example, if $f_0(x) = \gamma x^{\gamma -1}I(0 < x \leq 1)$, then Theorem 1.1 in \cite{Balabdaoui2011grenander} implies that $\hat{f}_n(0+) = O_p(n^{1/\gamma - 1})$.
-On the other hand, the bound $\hat{f}_n(0+) \leq k Z^{-1}_1$ implies that $\hat{f}_n(0+) = O_p(n^{1/\gamma})$.
-While our bound is weaker, it does not require any additional assumptions in \cite{Balabdaoui2011grenander} and is enough for establishing that $S_{1n,k} = o_p(1)$ whenever $Z^{-1}_1 Z_n = o_p(\exp\{n^{\frac{2k-1}{2}}\})$; see Theorem \ref{thm:k_monotone_logLRT_rate}.
-In addition, to the best of our knowledge, there is no known limit theory of the MLE of a $k$-monotone density near zero when $k > 1$. \end{remark}
+\begin{remark} In \cite{Balabdaoui2011grenander}, the authors studied the asymptotic behavior of the Grenander estimator for a $1$-monotone density near zero.
+Specifically, they considered the situation when the true density is unbounded at zero and established the rate at which $\hat{f}_n(0+)$ diverges to infinity under certain regularity conditions.
+For example, if $f_0(x) = \gamma x^{\gamma -1}I(0 < x \leq 1)$ with $0<\gamma<1$, then Theorem 1.1 in \cite{Balabdaoui2011grenander} implies that $\hat{f}_{n,k}(0+) = O_p(n^{1/\gamma - 1})$.
+On the other hand, the bound $\hat{f}_{n,k}(0+) \leq k Z^{-1}_1$ implies that $\hat{f}_{n,k}(0+) = O_p(n^{1/\gamma})$.
+While our bound is weaker, it does not require any of the additional assumptions made in \cite{Balabdaoui2011grenander} and is sufficient for establishing that $\sqrt{n\nu} S_{n,k} = o_p(1)$; see Theorem \ref{thm:simple_k_monotone_logLRT_rate} and Corollary \ref{cor:simple_k_monotone_null}.
+Furthermore, to the best of our knowledge, there is no known limit theory for the NPMLE of a $k$-monotone density near zero when $k > 1$. \end{remark}